apocalypticartcollective/eft/_posts/2025-04-02-Resistance-Seven.md

 She turned away. '*You* are not my wingman anymore.'

-She was directed through a maze of passages by a young technician whose name she couldn't remember.
+The girl was directed through a maze of passages by a young technician whose name she couldn't remember.

 At a point roughly halfway along their meandering route, they passed through a room with a large window on the south wall providing a view into an unfamiliar courtyard, where a surprising scene was playing out.
 There, a young man with a stunned look on his face lay on his back as if tackled, before a striking woman who stood over him frozen in a catatonic embrace ... of nothing.
 The girl came to a stop, then turned to look at the tech, who also seemed to have frozen as he looked out at the scene.
 She saw his name tag, '*Abdul*', remembered that he liked to be called ...